Explanation of Course Numbers

 EMSE 6290.
 Climate Change: Policy, Impacts, and Response.
 3 Credits.

-The known and unknown in climate change science; strategies and technologies for mitigation of and adaptation to the impact of climate change; international issues related to avoidance, challenges posed by as yet undefined effects, and responsibilities mandated by existing and proposed laws, executive orders, regulations, and court rulings.
-(Fall, Odd years)
+Climate change science; mitigation and adaptation strategies and technologies; international issues related to avoidance and challenges due to undefined effects; responsibilities mandated by laws, executive orders, regulations, and court rulings.
+(Spring, Odd years)

 EMSE 6295.
 Environmental Secuity.
 3 Credits.